seanox/aspect-js/manual/en/markup.md

 ### render

 The `render` attribute requires the combination with the `events` attribute.
 Together they define which targets with which occurring events be refreshed.
-The `render` attribute expects a CSS selector or query selector as value. which sets the targets.
+The `render` attribute expects a CSS selector or query selector as value, which defines the targets.

 ```javascript
 const Model = {